N. Eli Whitney Students Program

 - Academic requirements The Eli Whitney Students program normally is to be completed in a period not exceeding seven years from initial enrollment.
-In any calendar year, an Eli Whitney student must have completed three courses to remain in academic good standing.
+In any calendar year, an Eli Whitney student must have completed three course credits to remain in academic good standing.
 Eli Whitney students are required to meet all of the academic obligations of any course in which they enroll and all requirements of their degree program.
-At the end of each term, the records of all Eli Whitney students will be reviewed; a student who does not have at least a C average for that term will be placed on Academic Warning and may not be permitted to enroll in a subsequent term.

-- Registration and enrollment Eli Whitney students submit their course schedules for approval to their residential college dean according to the deadline stipulated in the Yale College Calendar with Pertinent Deadlines.
+- Registration and enrollment Eli Whitney students enroll in courses as described in section E, Course Enrollment, and according to the deadline stipulated in the Yale College Calendar with Pertinent Deadlines.
 Students are permitted to enroll for a full course load, up to 5.5 course credits each term, with the possibility of a greater term load if appropriate permissions are secured.
-See “Normal Program of Study” in section C, Course Credits and Course Loads.
-Eli Whitney students are not eligible to enroll in Directed Studies or First-Year Seminars only in certain limited conditions.
+See section C, Course Credits and Course Loads, “Normal Program of Study.”
+Eli Whitney students are eligible to enroll in Directed Studies or First-Year Seminars only in certain limited conditions.
 Students should consult with the director of the Eli Whitney Students program in order to ascertain their eligibility

 - Facilities and services Eli Whitney students are entitled to use the library system together with the other facilities that are required for the courses in which they are enrolled, such as laboratories, computers, and the like.
-They are also eligible for services such as career counseling through the Office of Career Strategy and for fellowships through the Center for International and Professional Experience.
+They are also eligible for services through the Center for International and Professional Experience.
 Eli Whitney students are entitled to purchase gymnasium memberships and Yale Health coverage.
-Students in the Eli Whitney program are not eligible for undergraduate housing and they may not serve as freshman counselors.
+Students in the Eli Whitney program are not eligible for undergraduate housing and they may not serve as first-year counselors.

-- Regulations Eli Whitney students are governed by the academic regulations of Yale College, wherever appropriate, and by the rules contained in the Undergraduate Regulations.
+- Regulations Eli Whitney students are governed by the academic regulations of Yale College, wherever appropriate, and by the rules contained in the Yale online publication Undergraduate Regulations.
 In disciplinary matters, Eli Whitney students are subject to the jurisdiction of the Yale College Executive Committee.

-- Leave of absence and withdrawal See section J, Leave of Absence, Withdrawal, and Reinstatement.
+- Leave of absence and withdrawal See section J, Time Away and Return.
 All regular deadlines and policies apply.

 - Yale students No person who was ever a regular student in Yale College may enter the Eli Whitney Students program before the lapse of five years after withdrawing from Yale College.
 A person who in the past has withdrawn from Yale College without graduating and who wishes to return to Yale as a candidate for the bachelor’s degree as an Eli Whitney student must make application to the Eli Whitney Students program and fulfill all of its requirements for the bachelor’s degree, including the requirement that at least eighteen course credits must be earned while the student is enrolled in the Eli Whitney Students program.
 Once a former Yale College student has entered the Eli Whitney Students program, that student may pursue the bachelor’s degree only through the Eli Whitney Students program.

-Further information and application forms for the Eli Whitney Students program are available on the Eli Whitney Students Program Web site.
+Further information and application forms for the Eli Whitney Students program are available from the Undergraduate Admissions Office's Eli Whitney Students Program website.